HumanAIGC-Engineering/OpenAvatarChat/readme_en.md

 ## 📢 News

 ### Changelog
+- [2025.08.12] ⭐️⭐️⭐️ 版本 0.5.0发布:
+  - Modified to a separated frontend and backend version.
+The frontend repository[OpenAvatarChat-WebUI](https://github.com/HumanAIGC-Engineering/OpenAvatarChat-WebUI)has been added to facilitate custom frontend interfaces and expand interactions.
+  - Added basic support for calling dify, currently only supporting the chatflow version.
 - [2025.06.12] ⭐️⭐️⭐️ Version 0.4.1 Released:
   - Added support for [MuseTalk](https://github.com/TMElyralab/MuseTalk), including customizable videos for personalized avatars.
   - Released 50 new LiteAvatar styles featuring a variety of professional roles.
 Please refer to [LiteAvatarGallery](https://modelscope.cn/models/HumanAIGC-Engineering/LiteAvatarGallery).